mingboi95/volatility_nlp/README.md

-# Price Volatility Prediction with Natural Language Processing and Sentiment Analysis
+# Stock Market Price Volatility Prediction
+## Using Natural Language Processing and Sentiment Analysis techniques

-Sentiment analysis and feature engineering is achieved through:
+Feature engineering is achieved through Sentiment Analysis techniques:
 - Augmented VADER with Loughan-Mcdonald Financial Sentiment dictionary for the finance-focused slant of our social media tweets
 - Bidirectional RNN with character-level embeddings (Colneric and Demsar - 2018) to handle OOV hashtags and words problem in social media tweets